Cheapest Way to Ship Posters

 Pro Tips

-- Triangular tubes cost slightly more than round ones but provide significantly better crush protection — the flat sides distribute impact forces more evenly.
+- Triangular tubes cost slightly more than round ones but provide significantly better crush protection, the flat sides distribute impact forces more evenly.

 - For flat shipping, sandwich the poster between two pieces of rigid cardboard cut slightly larger than the poster, then tape all edges shut.

-- Add 'DO NOT BEND' and 'FRAGILE' labels to flat mailers — while not guaranteed, they do reduce rough handling in many facilities.
+- Add 'DO NOT BEND' and 'FRAGILE' labels to flat mailers, while not guaranteed, they do reduce rough handling in many facilities.

 Important Considerations

 Poster tubes over 36 inches may incur dimensional weight surcharges from some carriers.
 USPS allows packages up to 108 inches in combined length and girth.
 For oversized posters, FedEx and UPS may offer more competitive rates than USPS.
+Keep in mind the 2026 rate increases compound on every shipment: USPS went up 5.4%, UPS 5.9%, and FedEx 5.9% across the late December 2025 to January 2026 window.
+Those percentages stack onto already-higher retail prices, so the case for buying labels below commercial rates is stronger than it was last year.

 Key Takeaways